 You might assume that this problem comes down to the unique situations that unfold across American society.
 If only that were the case!

 Sadly, pet sheltering and homeless numbers across the United Kingdom, another similarly powerful and developed nation, is not much better.
 On average, the RSCPA, which runs over 40 animal centres across England and Wales, helps to adopt and rehome pets more than any other UK organisation.
 They estimate there is some 17m cats and dogs across the United Kingdom, according to numbers from the Pet Food Manufacturers’ Association.
+And around 850k horses.

 Indeed, UK charitable body Battersea posted an interesting message in March 2020: pet rehoming figures were soaring.
 While their story of over 150 cats and dogs being rehomed across the UK during the COVID-19 pandemic, showed that there was already a paucity of ownership.

 The British problem – raining cats and dogs

 The problem for Britain is that despite being a much smaller nation than the US population-wise, its numbers are equally worrying.
 Indeed, charitable organisation PETA found that some 100,000 homeless dogs in the UK at any given time – and ‘countless’ numbers of cats.
 They note that many of these animals wind up in destitution, or even wind up dead, due to the poor living conditions outside.
 Many stray animals are attacked, killed, or otherwise left to live a life that is nothing like the quality that a dog or cat should.